salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes MAY support filtering.
 Routes supporting filtering MUST only use instances of the query string `f[{property}][{operation}]`.
-A filter's property MUST be in the Field Specification Format, whic MUST resolve to a single property.
+A filter's property MUST be in the Field Specification Format, which MUST resolve to a single property.
 Routes MAY support a subset of those properties.

 A filter with a field specification wider than one property MUST return 400 error.